 Here are 3 ways to keep this simple

-(1) Take a quick photo of each of your flowerpots with your phone
+(1) Take a quick photo of each flowerpot with your phone

 Don’t worry about getting the lighting perfect.

 These photos are just to help you remember what you planted and how your container garden turned out.